scotrug/scotrug.github.io/_posts/2013-07-18-july-lightning-talks.md

 John Daniels will be talking to us about private clouds.

-Phillip Robers <strike>will</strike> might be talking about dropping the asset pipeline for grunt and browserify.

 Ryan Stenhouse will be talking about Twillio.

 Michael Carruthers will be talking about DTrace and Ruby.